 (b) Regulations.
-The general safety zone regulations found in 33 CFR 165.23 apply to the safety zone created by this temporary section, § 165.T05-0155.
+The general safety zone regulations found in 33 CFR Start Printed Page 18248165.23 apply to the safety zone created by this temporary section, § 165.T05-0155.
 In addition the following regulations apply:

-(1) All vessels requiring greater than 40 feet horizontal clearance to safely transit through the U.S. 70 Fixed Bridge crossing the Atlantic Intracoastal Waterway, mile 203.7, at Morehead City, North Carolina must contact the work supervisor tender on VHF-FM marine band radio channels 10 and 13 Start Printed Page 32873or at (703) 786-7607 two hour in advance of intended transit.
+(1) All vessels requiring greater than 40 feet horizontal clearance to safely transit through the U.S. 70 Fixed Bridge crossing the Atlantic Intracoastal Waterway, mile 203.7, at Morehead City, North Carolina must contact the work supervisor tender on VHF-FM marine band radio channels 10 and 13 or at (703) 786-7607 two hours in advance of intended transit.